Kludgy/aoc2020/README.md

 * Problems have been solved alternating between vanilla Haskell and SWI-Prolog (DCG), depending on perceived parsing requirements.
 Take my judgment with a healthy grain of salt; the choice of tool is a snap decision and you could achieve results in many different languages.
 (Scripting languages widely used in data scraping, for example?)
 * Haskell solutions have problem input in source; quick copy-paste munging reduces ceremony of passing loaded file argument around due to Haskell's adherence to purity.
 Good for many reasons, but brevity is not one.

 Time to complete are not competitive; more like half-hour per star, rather than the crazy fast 1-minute-per-star that board leaders are achieving.
 (Wow!)
+But times of hour+ are perfectly normal for even very seasoned programmers, depending on what sort of work we normally do, and other differences.

 Have fun all.